feelinglovelynow/ace-graph-database/README.md

 ## 🥹 Dynamic
 1. Nodes may have props, relationships may have props, and relationships may be one to one, one to many or many to many
-1. Our cli can save zipped and encrypted backups locally for free, apply backups to a graph or save backups to [Cloudflare](https://www.cloudflare.com/developer-platform/r2/)
+1. Our cli can save unencrypted backups locally, save encrypted backups locally and apply any of these backups to your graph for free

 ## 🙌 Types
 1. Based on the JSON Schema you provide, our cli creates types for TypeScript devs and JSDoc comments for JavaScript devs